 It is also important to note that there are some instances, depending on where you live and where you work, when you may still be subject to a garnishment that would not normally apply to your state of residence.
 For example, if you work for a New Jersey Corporation but your physical residence and location for work is in Pennsylvania, a wage garnishment may still be issued against your New Jersey employer.
 Likewise, if you live and work in New Jersey and have an older debt from Pennsylvania that debt can be recorded in a New Jersey Court where you reside and a wage garnishment can issue against your New Jersey employer.

-How to Slow Down or Prevent a Wage Garnishment in PA and NJ
+How to Slow Down or Prevent a Wage Garnishment in NJ

 As previously mentioned herein, time is of the essence when it comes to dealing with wage garnishments but timing in addressing the judgment which brought about the garnishment in the first place can be just as important.
 There are many means of slowing down the timeline in which a creditor is able to perfect a lien prior to obtaining a wage garnishment order.
 The availability to exercise certain rights to which you are legally entitled can be very useful in developing a strategy for restructuring your finances and gaining the most from the fresh start offered by bankruptcy.
 By way of example, in New Jersey, most debt collection lawsuits are initiated by a civil summons.
 The summons will provide a date certain that the individual being sued will have to respond to the creditor’s claim regarding the alleged debt.
 In most cases, the amount of the debt is disputable as it is impacted by per diem charges, counsel fees, costs and other factors that can change on a daily basis.
 Consequently, if you are being sued, it is completely reasonable to expect that you might contest the dollar amount claimed to be owed.
 In such cases, you are entitled to a hearing by simply paying a small fee and filing a one-page response to the creditors claim prior to the aforementioned response deadline.
 Accordingly, the filed response will prevent the entry of a default judgment and subsequent garnishment, thereby allowing you additional time to assess your financial position and to prepare your bankruptcy filing.